-The authors classified the Eastside area resources giving consideration to the confidence in the underlying database, sample integrity, analytical precision/reliability, and geologic interpretations.
-Because of the complex geology caused by multiple rhyolite intrusions and because the factors that control the distribution of mineralization are not fully understood, all material in this estimate is classified as Inferred.
-The largest impediment to higher classification was the incomplete understanding of the controls on mineralization.
-Presently we assume that the controls are dominantly internal structures in the rhyolite, and possibly lithologic and structural controls in the andesite rocks.
-Table 1.1 presents the estimate of Inferred resources at Eastside.
+The author classified the Eastside and Castle property resources giving consideration to the confidence in the underlying database, sample integrity, analytical precision/reliability, and geologic interpretations.
+Because of the complex geology caused by multiple rhyolite intrusions and because the factors that control the distribution of mineralization are not fully understood, all material in these estimates is classified as Inferred.
+The largest impediment to higher classification was the incomplete understanding of the controls on mineralization, and at Castle, the dominance of historic data, wet RC drilling, and lack of core drilling to detail geologic controls of mineralization.
+Presently we assume that, at Eastside, the controls are dominantly internal structures in the rhyolite, and possibly lithologic and structural controls in the andesite rocks.
+At castle the controls appear to be a favorable lithologic host.
+The author has used his judgment with respect to the technical and economic factors likely to influence the "prospects for eventual economic extraction" and believe that all cutoffs listed below could eventually be a basis for economic extraction of the resource.
+The resource is reported at a cutoff of 0.15g Au/t, calculated and supported by costs existing today for envisioned open-pit heap-leach scenarios.
+Table 1.1 and Table 1.2 present the estimate of Inferred resources at Eastside and Castle, respectively.